Benefits of moderate hypercapnia for the brain. Obstructive sleep apnea and depression (literature review). Pathogenesis of hypercapnia and hypoxemia

 • fever;

-• violation of gas exchange in the lung tissue - the disorder may occur due to Mendelsohn's syndrome, Hamman-Rich disease, pneumothorax, respiratory distress syndrome, edema or pneumonia;
+• disturbance of gas exchange in the lung tissue - the disorder may occur due to Mendelssohn syndrome, Hamman-Rich disease, pneumothorax, respiratory distress syndrome, pulmonary edema or inflammation;

 • respiratory acidosis;